-Our treatment of ingrown toenail is minimally invasive by removing the ingrown portion of the nail and using phenol to stop that in-turned portion growing back again.
+Our treatment of an ingrown toenail is minimally invasive.
+We do so by removing the ingrown portion of the nail and using phenol to stop that in-turned portion growing back again.
 In comparison to the traditional Hospital based open surgery which will have you off your feet for a few weeks while the wounds heals via sutures (that also need to be removed at a later stage).

 The wedge excision and phenolisation method we use will have you back on your feet after the procedure with minimal after care as outline below.
 Active sporting people are usually back to sport with 1 to 3 days.